BolajiAyodeji/Blogposts/ck1t37464002mkts1oywwcyth.md

 to Linguist by opening a pull request to add support for your language or extension.

-> You can also to tell Linguist to include your files in the language statistics
+> You can also tell Linguist to include your files in the language statistics by overriding it.
-> by overridding it.

-## How to use gitattributes to override Linguist
+## How to use `gitattributes` to override Linguist

 Just as you can customize and override the default configurations of a gaming control pad, you can also use custom override strategies for language definitions and file paths in Linguist.